Women in Judaism

 Women in Judaism have affected the course of Judaism over millennia.
 Their role is reflected in the Hebrew Bible, the Oral Law (the corpus of rabbinic literature), by custom, and by cultural factors.
 Although the Hebrew Bible and rabbinic literature present various female role models, religious law treats women in specific ways.
 According to a 2017 study by the Pew Research Center, women account for 52% of the worldwide Jewish population.

-Gender has a bearing on familial lines: in traditional Rabbinic Judaism, Jewish affiliation is passed down through the mother, although the father's name is used to describe sons and daughters in the Torah and in traditional Hebrew names, e. g., "Dinah, daughter of Jacob".
+Gender has a bearing on familial lines: in Rabbinic Judaism, Jewish affiliation is passed down through the mother, although the father's name is used to describe sons and daughters in the Torah and in traditional Hebrew names, e. g., "Dinah, daughter of Jacob".

 A growing movement advocates for increased inclusion of women in positions such as rabbis, cantors, and communal leaders.
 This challenges historic practices.
 Perspectives on women's roles evolved over time due to discussion and reinterpretation of religious texts.

 Levi status (patrilineal descent from the tribe of Levi) is given only to a Jewish male descended patrilineally from Levi; likewise a Kohen descends from Aharon, the first Kohen.
 Bat-Kohens and Bat-Levis inherit that status from their Jewish father with the corresponding title HaKohen/HaLevi.